 From bad to worse for Australia at Lord’s

-Michael Clarke and Brad Haddin look glum (image: AAP)
+Michael Clarke and Brad Haddin look glum - can Australia come back in the Second Test? (image: AAP)

 Australia were given a demoralising lesson in Test match batting by Joe Root and England at Lord’s on day three of the second Test.

 It was death by a 1000 cuts for the Australians and another disgraceful third umpiring decision added insult to injury.

 England were slow and boring for much of the day, diligently grinding Australia into the dirt to be 5-333 at stumps.

 But how Australia’s batsmen wish they could spend enough time in the middle to be considered slow and boring.